DavisPL-Teaching/261/exam/study-guide.md

 - Definition of specifications
 - Stronger and weaker specs
-- Types of specs (functional correctness, safety, and liveness)
+- Types of specs (functional correctness, full functional correctness, safety, and liveness)
 - Preconditions and postconditions
 - Assume and assert
 - Difference between testing and verification